deckhouse/virtualization/docs/INSTALL.md

 For Linux family operating systems, it is recommended to use guest OS images with `cloud-init` support, which allows initializing virtual machines after their creation.

-For Windows family operating systems, the platform supports initialization with [autounattend](https://learn.microsoft.com/en-us/windows-hardware/manufacture/desktop/windows-setup-automation-overview) installation.
+For Windows family operating systems, DP supports initialization with [autounattend](https://learn.microsoft.com/en-us/windows-hardware/manufacture/desktop/windows-setup-automation-overview) installation.

 ## Virtual machine configuration limits

+A single virtual machine has the following limits:

 - Maximum number of cores supported: `248`.
 - Maximum amount of RAM: `1024 GB`.